-Community nurses complete the ASQ for children ages 0-to-3 to identify delays in the child's communication skills, gross motor and fine motor skills, problem-solving abilities, and personal-social needs.
-The nurses also refer children to the appropriate educational resources in the District.
-The nurses send the outcome of each screening to OSSE's Strong Start or DCPS' Early
+Community nurses complete the ASQ for children ages 0-to-5 to identify delays in the child's communication skills, gross motor and fine motor skills, problem-solving abilities, and personal-social needs.
+The nurses continue to refer children to the appropriate educational resources and send the outcomes of each screening to OSSE's Strong Start or DCPS's Early Stages programs.